eggeagle/eggeagle/README.md

 - 👋 Hi, I’m @eggeagle
 - 👀 I’m interested in scrapy and data analysis and cloud service
 - 🌱 I’m currently learning python for scrapy
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with someone for complicated data collection for the purpose of financial investment and business analysis...
 - 📫 How to reach me eagleyvette@hotmail.com

 <!---